OpenFn/language-dhis2/README.md

 ### End-to-end integration tests

-Integration tests allow to test the end-to-end behavior of the helper functions and also to test the examples (snippet of code) we provide in the documentation.
+Integration tests allow us to test the end-to-end behavior of the helper functions and also to test the examples we provide via inline documentation.

 For example with integration tests we answer the following question:

 > Does `create('events', eventPayload)` actually create a new event in a live